CREVIOS/Mojas/README.md

 # Disclaimer

-Main Strcuture function ist added, so please wait before final version in two days.
+Main Strcuture function is added, so please wait before final version in a few days.
 It is undergoing some update...

 # Upcoming Update
 I will introduce list in Mojas. keep an eye on the repo for it.